ghga-de/ghga-metadata-schema/docs/schema_markdown/Restricted.md

  * [submission➞has biospecimen](submission_has_biospecimen.md) - Information about one or more Biospecimen entities associated with this submission.
  * [submission➞has data access committee](submission_has_data_access_committee.md) - The Data Access Committee that applies to Dataset in this submission.
  * [submission➞has data access policy](submission_has_data_access_policy.md) - The Data Access Policy that applies to Dataset in this submission.
- * [submission➞has experiment](submission_has_experiment.md) - Information about one or more Experiment entities associated with this submission.
  * [submission➞has file](submission_has_file.md) - Information about one or more File entities associated with this submission.
  * [submission➞has individual](submission_has_individual.md) - Information about one or more Individual entities associated with this submission.
  * [submission➞has member](submission_has_member.md) - The members associated with a committee referenced in this submission
  * [submission➞has protocol](submission_has_protocol.md) - One or more Protocol entities associated with this Submission.
  * [submission➞has sample](submission_has_sample.md) - Information about one or more Sample entities associated with this submission.
+ * [submission➞has sequencing experiment](submission_has_sequencing_experiment.md) - Information about one or more Experiment entities associated with this submission.
  * [submission➞id](submission_id.md) - A internal unique identifier for the Submission.
  * [vital status](vital_status.md) - The state or condition of being living or deceased; also includes the case where the vital status is unknown.